Comparison of private search engines

 But there are easy ways to protect yourself against being tracked when you search on the web and browse results – you can use a private search engine.

-Some of the features you can compare and are worth looking for are:
+Some of the features to compare and are worth looking for when choosing a private search engine are:

 - The overall purposes and trustworthiness – Look for information about the business, where it’s registered, the financial transparency and what impact the company makes on the world. eg. The search engine Givero.com* donates a large part of it’s gross revenue to Non-Profit organizations.

 - No search history – Allows you to avoid collection of your search history.